941-life/941-life/README.md

 ## About

-AI major building human-centered web interfaces with a focus on HCI and real-time systems.
+AI Systems Engineer / HCI

 ---